jijdp/portfolio-details/API/PostmanExample.md

 # API testing with Postman Example
 This file will preview the example of my API testing with Postman.
-What I have studied from bootcamp and other API's example testing :
+What I have studied from bootcamp and other tester's API testing projects :
 - use postman in various platform: Website, desktop application and VScode's extension.
 - use the common commands/requests in Postman (GET, POST, PUT, PATCH, DEL )
 - know how to get the API Key and TOKEN to access and get through the authentication.